annasofiakircher/portfolio/README.md

 # SAT Scores - NYC
 Based on demografic and other information about high schools in New York City, I've done some analysis on SAT scores.
-In the notebook 'SATscores_NYC.html' every step of analysis and conclusions can be retraced.
+In the notebook 'SATscores_NYC' every step of analysis and conclusions can be retraced.

 A short version can be found in the Word document called 'SATscores_NYC.docx'.